PX4/PX4-Autopilot/nuttx/configs/stm3240g-eval/README.txt

    CONFIG_ARCH_FPU=y
    CONFIG_ARMV7M_CMNVECTOR=y

-   You will probably also changes to the ld.script in if this option is selected.
+   You will probably also changes to the scripts/ld.script in if this option is selected.
    This should work:

    -ENTRY(_stext)